yanshu/pisa/README.md

 #### Hashes
 * Transform hashes: As mentioned above, each service is respoinsible for generating a unique hash for its transform (e.g., based upon parameters used to produce the transform)
 * Sets-of-maps hashes: The service that produces a set of maps is responsible for producing the set's hash.
 This should be consistent across all stages & services, though, and so it is implementated in the generic pisa.stage.Stage base class.
 The hash is derived from the combination of the input maps' hash and the transform hash.
 * The class `pisa.utils.utils.DictWithHash` is provided for conveniently passing transforms and map sets around with hashes attached.
-Note that it is the user's responsibility to ensure that the `hash` attribute of those objects is not out of sync with respect to the data contained within them `DictWithHash`.
-This is done, after updating the data contents, by calling the `update_hash()` method with a simple object or hash as its argument (see help for that method for more details).
-To ensure such consistency between data and hash, it is recommended to modify the data contents in the `try` clause and update the hash in the `else` clause of a try-except-else block.
+Note that it is the user's responsibility to ensure that the `hash` attribute of those objects is not out of sync with respect to the data contained within them.
+This can done manually after updating the data by calling the `DictWithHash` method `update_hash` with a simple object or hash as its argument (see help for that method for more details).
+To ensure such consistency between data and hash, it is recommended to modify the data contents in the `try` clause and update the hash in the `else` clause of a `try-except-else` code block.

 ## Installation
 ### Requirements